bialimed/miams/README.md

       --output-log ${APP_DIR}/test/out_model/baseline_log.txt
     source ${APP_DIR}/envs/miniconda3/bin/deactivate

-The annotations file describe the status of all loci in all samples in TSV format.
+The annotations file (format TSV) describes the status of each locus for all the samples used in model creation.

-    sample	locus_position	method_id	key	value	type
-    splA	1:102-500	model	status	MSS
+    sample	B25	B26	N21
-    splA	1:9005-9105	model	status	Undetermined
+    splA	MSI	MSI	Undetermined
-    splB	1:102-500	model	status	MSI
-    splB	1:9005-9105	model	status	MSI
+    splB	MSS	MSS	MSI

-One row correspond to one locus in one sample and contains:
+The title line contains "sample" in first column and in others the names of the locus present in the fourth column of the BED file.
+Each other row corresponds to one sample and contains:

 * The sample name.
-* The locus position.
-* The name of the method storing information.
-In reference creation we use `model`.
-* The name used to index the annotation.
-In reference creation we add the MSI `status`.
-* The value for the annotation.
-In reference creation `MSS` or `MSI` or `Undetermined`.
+* For each locus the stability status: `MSS` or `MSI` or `Undetermined`.
-* The type of value.

 ## Workflows management